Atavic/firefox-tweaks/README.md

 ## License
 This repository is licensed under GPLv3.
 You may use it for commercial purposes, modify it, distribute it or any modified works, but I am not liable for any damage caused by it and it comes with no warranty.
 If you choose to distribute it or any modified versions, a copy of the GPLv3 and a copyright notice must be included in your distributed version, changes made must be documented, you must make the source code available, and modifications must be released under the same license.

-The only exception to this is user.js, which is provided under the MIT license with a copyright notice.
+The exceptions to this are:
+- user.js, which is provided under the MIT license with a copyright notice
+- userChrome.css, which is provided under the GPLv3 with a copyright notice

 ## Sources
 This repository draws from other people's work, listed below: